Our school uniform supplier can be found here; www.sud.co.uk

 Navy blue blazer with a RPHS embroidered logo.
 Students must wear these at all times.

 Plain black trousers (straight cut school wear, not tight-fitting fashion style, ankle grazers or black denim).
 Plain black fully pleated skirt within 2cm/5inches of the knee and with the school logo in the corner.

 Tights must be black opaque.
 Socks should be plain black ankle socks with no frills or logos.
 No knee length or over-the-knee socks.
 No designer belts, only thin leather belts with a small buckle.

 Plain black, low heel, fully enclosed leather shoes – No boots, trainers, plimsolls or canvas shoes or leather shoes carrying an explicit sports logo.
 No leather vans, converse or similar.

 Navy blue long sleeve jumper with school logo.

 Headscarves may be worn (for religious purposes only) and should be either plain black or navy blue.
 Baseball caps and bandanas may not be worn.

 Hair & Make-Up

-Hair should be neat and tidy and not dyed in unnatural colours or cut into severe styles (as defined by the school) No design should be shaven into hair style or eyebrows.
+Hair should be neat and tidy in keeping with the formality of school life and not dyed in unnatural colours .
+No design should be shaven into hair style or eyebrows.